flix/book/src/structs.md

 parameter.
 Second, a struct consists of a collection of fields.
 Third, fields can be immutable, which is the default, or mutable which must be indicated by using the `mut` modifier.

-> **Note:** The fields of a struct are only visible within the companion module of the struct.

 ### Creating a Struct